Propeller One App

 Propeller One can bring a bit of the joy back to their jobs.
-At its core, the system will help them be safer, more efficient, save money and feel in control.
-It will help alleviate some of the pressures and anxieties that are part of their job.
+At its core, the system will help airline operations be safer, more efficient, save money and feel in control.
+It will help alleviate some of the pressures and anxieties that are part of the job.

 The guiding force in the design of the interface itself will be discoverability, usefulness and user-friendliness.
-It will also guide users towards best practices and compliance.
+It guides users towards best practices and compliance.

 What Does Propeller One Do?

-Propeller One is a robust technical dispatch system that manages your fleet from the cockpit to the AMO and back.
+Propeller One is a robust technical dispatch system that manages a fleet from the cockpit to the AMO and back.
 Operators, pilots and AMEs each have interfaces that flow together in a complete seamless system.
-Finally a solution to meet and exceed your aircraft maintenance and record keeping requirements.
+Finally a solution to meet and exceed aircraft maintenance and record keeping requirements.

 - Technical dispatch done right

 - A better process for compliance